Leica CL vs Olympus PEN-F

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the PEN-F from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the CL and PEN-F can be found, respectively, in the Leica CL Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica CL and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.